Pelham Bay Park: 1960s-present: Cleanup and restoration

 In 1983, the Theodore Kazimiroff Environmental Center was proposed for the park, alongside a nature trail that would wind through the park's terrain.
 It would be named out of respect to the late historian, who had died in 1980.
 The Kazimiroff Nature Trail and the Pelham Bay Park Environmental Center opened in June 1986.
 A $1 million renovation of the Orchard Beach pavilions was completed by 1986.
 By the end of the decade, large numbers of human and animal remains were being dumped in Pelham Bay Park, including 65 human bodies that were dumped in the park from 1986 to 1995.
 Pelham Bay Park was also very dirty, and discarded trash from several decades prior was still visible.
 NYPD officers on these cases theorized that the frequency of body dumpings might be attributable to two things: the park's remote location near highways, as well as a belief that the parkland is haunted by the remains of the Siwanoy buried there.

 In 1990, NYC Parks received a $6.3 million gift for improvements to Pelham Bay Park and twenty other parks around the city.
 NYC Parks used the money to renovate trails and clean up weeds.
 A renovation of Orchard Beach started in 1995.
 A water park for the beach was proposed, but ultimately canceled in 1999.
 A few years later, as part of the city's ultimately unsuccessful bid for the 2012 Summer Olympics, several facilities in Pelham Bay Park were proposed for upgrades.
 The new facilities would have included a shooting center at Rodman's Neck; a 350 m horseback riding track; and a fencing, swimming, and water polo facility in the Orchard Beach pavilion.
 The bid ultimately was awarded to London instead.

 In 2010, construction began on extending the jetty at Orchard Beach at a cost of $13 million.
 Soon after, work started on a $2.9 million project to restore Pelham Bay Park's shoreline, which entailed renovating the seawall, adding a dog run, and creating a new walking trail.
 In 2012, Native American shell middens were found at Tallapoosa Point, prompting an archaeological investigation.
 Further digs at the site uncovered more than a hundred artifacts, some of which dated to the third century CE.
 Work on the restoration project was paused in June 2015 as a result of the finds.
 The restoration project was restarted in September 2015.
+Proposals to renovate Orchard Beach's bathhouse pavilions surfaced in the late 2010s, and the pavilions reopened in May 2026 after delays.